okviz/okviz.github.io/_mydocs/visuals/free-visuals/index.md

 ## Security & Privacy

 None of these visuals send your data over the Internet or collect your use.
-You're safe!
+You are safe!

 ## Certification

 **All of our free visuals are certified by Microsoft.** This means that they have inspected our source code (and continue to do so on any updates) to make sure there is no malware and we are not stealing your data.